tobiasveiga/MeLi2020-3rdPlaceSolution/README.md

-# MeLi2020_3rd_PlaceSolution
+# MeLi2020_3rd_Place_Solution
-MeLi 2020 challenge Winner Solution
+MeLi 2020 challenge 3rd Place Solution

 The solution is a candidate generator and ranker approach.